cypress-io/cypress/docs/source/api/commands/should.md

 The chainers that come from [Chai](https://on.cypress.io/guides/bundled-tools#chai) or [Chai-jQuery](https://on.cypress.io/guides/bundled-tools#chai-jquery) will always document what they return.

-Alternatively, it is very easy to use Cypress itself to figure this out.

 You can [read more about debugging assertions](https://on.cypress.io/guides/making-assertions#debugging-assertions) here.

 # Command Log